 In Amed we are able to take divers and courses, although we are in the process of moving our base there.
 Nusa Lembongan is open for diving but not accomodation in the short term, although we can of course arrange accomodation for you on the island.

-Bali Airport is set to reopen for international flights on Dec 1st – inbound travellers will be tested at the airport (PCR test) with results back in 3-4 hours.
+Bali Airport is planning to reopen for international flights with a new system- inbound travellers will be tested at the airport (PCR test) with results back in 3-4 hours.
 For that time you will be able to relax in a govt quarantine hotel.
 If the test is negative then you can continue on without quarantine.
 The system has been tested and Bali is waiting for clearance from the central government to operate in this fashion.

 COVID Case Numbers